What Is Behavioral Learning Theory?

 Limitations of Behavioral Learning Theory

-Despite its contributions, behavioral learning theory faces criticisms such as the following:
+Despite its contributions, behavioral learning theory faces criticisms, for instance:

 Limited Focus on Internal Processes